yazoo321/micronaut_template/README.md

 In order to build the project run:
 `./gradlew build`

+In order to remove the docker container and its database, run `docker rm -f -v <container_name>`

 This project is a base template for getting started with micronaut + postgres + jooq + flyway + lombok.